 3: PLAY THEM AS CELLO DUOS

 One way to completely eliminate all of the problems caused by the doublestops and chords is to play this music as cello duos.
 We have a choice as to whether to make the two parts more or less equal in difficulty or whether to have simply a “melody” voice (high and soloistic) and the “harmony” voice (low and accompanying).
 We also can now choose whether to maintain the original keys or not, because by playing them as duos we make them so much easier that playing them one fifth higher is no longer a problem (most of the time).
-Listen to an absolutely beautiful version of the Chaconne, in the original key, arranged as a cello duo here.
+Listen to an absolutely beautiful version of the Chaconne, in the original key and arranged as a cello duo here.

 4: THE BEST OPTION: PLAY THEM AS DUOS ON FIVE-STRING CELLOS